jkingsman/meshcore-packet-knife/README.md

 ## **How fast is the brute force?**

 Depends on your GPU.
-All hashtag keys of length less than seven are exhaustively bruteforced in about a minute on my 2023 Macbook Air.
+All hashtag keys of length less than seven are exhaustively bruteforced in about 90s on my 2023 Macbook Air.

 ## **Can this crack private rooms or direct messages?**